Jacobventer/iot_environmental_data_pipeline/readme.md

 ## Docker Configuration
 - Dockerfile
 - docker-compose.yml - Orchestrates MongoDB + Python loader
-- Volumes - Presists MongoDB data between restarts
+- Volumes - Persists MongoDB data between restarts

 ## Notes
 This project was developed as part of a Data Engineering portfolio assignment.
 The focus is on portability, scalability, and maintainability rather than real-time streaming or front-end visualization.